daniel-samson/neovim/KEYBINDING.md

 Key Bindings
 ====

-This project tries to use the g key instead of the leader key.
+This project by default defines the LEADER key as `\`.
+All key binds start with `g`, so that it doesn't override any actions/commands.

 ## Navigating your project
+**NORMAL** mode:

 Inspired by vscode.
 Pressing `gp` will let you find file in your project.
 Pressing `g SHIFT + P` will let you find commands.

 Press `gf` to find text in your opened file/buffer.
 Press `gF` To fuzzy find text in your project files.